Pacific Coast Highway – Santa Monica CA

 Description

-Federal aid funded the 3.5 mile stretch of the Roosevelt Highway – now known as the Pacific Coast Highway and State Route 1 – in front of Santa Monica, California.
+Federal aid funded the construction of the 3.5 mile stretch of the Roosevelt Highway—now known as the Pacific Coast Highway (PCH) and State Route 1—along the Santa Monica, CA, coastline.
 The funds apparently came from the Public Works Administration (PWA), though the Bureau of Public Roads (BPR) was probably involved.
-The California State Division of Highways would have done the actual planning and construction using private contractors.
-The work was probably done in 1939-40, but that needs confirmation.

-In order to build this section of highway, the state of California stepped in to purchase the land at the foot of the bluffs that front the beach and Pacific ocean in Santa Monica, so that work could be done to stabilize the sandstone bluffs and keep out private development.
+The California State Division of Highways would have been responsible for planning and construction using private contractors.
+In order to build this section of highway, the state of California stepped in to purchase the land at the foot of the bluffs that front the beach so that work could be done to stabilize the sandstone bluffs and keep out private development.
+The work was probably completed in 1939-40 (but confirmation is needed).

 Source notes